CityScope/CS_Simulation_GAMA/CS_CityScope_GAMA/models/cityIO/README.md

 > docker run --rm -v "$(pwd)":/usr/lib/gama/headless/my_model gamaplatform/gama -xml CityScopeHeadless my_model/models/cityIO.gaml my_model/headless/myHeadlessModel.xml
 ```

 This creates a file called `myHeadlessModel.xml` in your `headless` folder.
 If you know how to edit this file, feel free to modify it now.
+For more information about this file, check the [documentation](https://gama-platform.github.io/wiki/Headless).

 Finally, we will run this model inside a container.
 This final step is what you will repeat everytime you modify your model.
 Run the following command, again from your model director:
 ```